Primary Care Leadership Collaborative

 Student groups that participate in the PCLC develop local projects to become change agents in one of two areas of importance to the future of primary care:

 - Workforce development and diversity

 - Elimination of health disparities and achievement of health equity

 Through the collaborative, medical students build Relational Leadership™ skills so they can achieve their project aims.
 As part of the skill-building process, student groups selected for the PCLC participate in an eight-hour, in-person training session at the AAFP National Conference of Family Medicine Residents and Medical Students in Kansas City, MO.
 They also receive regular mentoring from family physician coaches and expert consultants.

-Every two years, the PCLC accepts applications from interested student group at allopathic and osteopathic medical schools in the US.
-The application cycle for 2019 is currently open.
+Every two years, the PCLC accepts applications from interested family medicine student groups at allopathic and osteopathic medical schools in the US.